Cyclone Dikeledi

-Intense Tropical Cyclone Dikeledi was a long-lived tropical cyclone that traversed the southern Indian Ocean in December 2024 and January 2025.
-Dikeledi, which means tears in Sotho, is the fourth named storm and the third intense tropical cyclone of the 2024–25 South-West Indian Ocean cyclone season.
+Intense Tropical Cyclone Dikeledi (Note: meaning tears in Sotho) was a long-lived tropical cyclone that traversed the southern Indian Ocean in December 2024 and January 2025.
+Dikeledi is the fourth named storm and the third intense tropical cyclone of the 2024–25 South-West Indian Ocean cyclone season.
 It formed south of Java, Indonesia as a tropical low on 30 December 2024, traversing the southern Indian Ocean before entering the South-West Indian Ocean basin on 4 January, and the Météo-France office in Réunion (MFR) monitoring the system two days later.
 On the following day, the MFR upgraded the system to a tropical depression, with deep convection having developed and microwave overpass images suggesting the circulation beginning to organize.
 The MFR upgraded the depression to a moderate tropical storm on 9 January, and then a tropical cyclone the following day.
 Dikeledi made landfall near Antsiranana, Madagascar on 12 January.
 Estimates from Gallagher Re place losses at US$20 million.